cryogen-project/cryogen/README.md

 ### Customizing Layouts

+Cryogen uses [Selmer](https://github.com/yogthos/Selmer) templating engine for layouts.
+Please refer to its documentation to see the supported tags and filters for the layouts.

 The layouts are contained in the `resources/templates/html/layouts` folder of the project.
 By default, the `base.html` layout is used to provide the general layout for the site.
 This is where you would add static resources such as CSS and Js assets as well as define headers and footers for your site.